Langtang Valley Trek

 - All desserts, sweet things like chocolate, cake, pie, pudding

-- Tips for your guide (Tipping is expected).
+- Tips for for guide and porter (Tipping is expected).

 - Excellent customer service.
 Our travel experts are ready to help you 24/7.